 Images: The zigzag process in any conceivable action can easily be represented in an animation.
-Due to the fact that the primary focus can only be executed by the autonomous secondary focus, the action object (respectively, the letter, the pointer, and the boat) will definitely deviate from the perceptual image of the latent action trajectory shape in width.
+Due to the fact that the primary focus can only be executed by the autonomous secondary focus, the action object (respectively, the (bottom of the) glass, the pointer, and the spoon bowl) will definitely deviate from the perceptual image of the latent action trajectory shape in width.

-Although the accordion process (the pedal process) in rowing is undoubtedly demonstrated, it is challenging to depict in an animation because it involves compressions and elongations of time.
-Nonetheless, you must recognize that you can never move the boat identically in time along an action trajectory shape.
-Through empirical observation, you can quickly ascertain that within certain fluctuation boundaries, it will infinitely vary.
+The accordion process (the pedal process) when placing a glass on a coaster is difficult to represent in an animation because it involves compressions and elongations of time44.
+Yet, just like within car driving, you must realize that you can never move the (bottom of the) glass identically in time along an action trajectory shape.
+You are quickly capable to empirically establish that the (bottom of the) glass will infinitely vary within certain fluctuation borders.